johnbillion/query-monitor/readme.txt

 License: GPL v2 or later
 Donate link: https://github.com/sponsors/johnbillion

-Query Monitor is the developer tools panel for WordPress.
+Query Monitor is the developer tools panel for WordPress and WooCommerce.

 ## Description

-Query Monitor is the developer tools panel for WordPress.
+Query Monitor is the developer tools panel for WordPress and WooCommerce.
 It enables debugging of database queries, PHP errors, hooks and actions, block editor blocks, enqueued scripts and stylesheets, HTTP API calls, and more.

 It includes some advanced features such as debugging of Ajax calls, REST API calls, user capability checks, and full support for block themes and full site editing.
 It includes the ability to narrow down much of its output by plugin or theme, allowing you to quickly determine poorly performing plugins, themes, or functions.